-The timeline to successfully complete a technology upgrade project before the fall 2021 semester is rapidly closing for many reasons:
+The timeline to successfully complete a technology upgrade project before next semester is rapidly closing for many reasons:

 - In a world where we can purchase most anything online and either pick it up in the store in an hour or have it delivered tomorrow, we have begun to expect that level of speed in many areas of business and life.
 But, just because we have that expectation doesn’t mean that it’s realistic.
 Professional AV projects take time to be planned and executed properly.
 Equipment must be scoped, engineered, procured, shipped, configured, tested, and installed and each of those steps requires time.
 Compressing timelines usually leads to either compromises in budget (higher) or functionality (less) that need to be made to meet a tight delivery schedule (check out the article “Why Do AV Projects Take So Long?”).

 - The reality of the calendar.
 Planning for a reliable technology model that supports virtual, hybrid, or Hy-flex education that is in place for the start of a new semester takes months of planning.
 Final product orders and locking in dates for the installation, testing, and training resources you will need should be complete a minimum of 3-4 months before the start of a new semester

 - Supply chains are an issue.
-It is becoming increasingly difficult to quickly source the cameras and microphones that are essential in any virtual learning model.
+It is becoming increasingly difficult to quickly source the cameras and microphones that are essential in any virtual and hybrid learning model.
 We are seeing much longer lead times and more frequent issues with inventory availability.
 Once a solution is engineered, it must be procured quickly, or you run the risk of not being able to source the equipment and returning back to the design phase, wasting precious time.

 IMS is actively working with many school districts and universities to expand their online learning and Hy-flex capabilities for the start of next semesters.
 Key features of the projects include:

 - Adding cameras and microphones to all classrooms to allow students attending in-person and students participating remotely to have the same teaching experience (check out this case study about classroom upgrades at West Chester University)